MontiCore/MCPython/Change documentation/Pullreguest.md

-# Pullrequest to incorporate new Python functionality.
+# PullRequest to incorporate new Python functionality.
 In this Markdown all changes will be presented and reasoned.
+To see what is known to be unsupported see knownToBeUnsupported.md
 ## Grammar

 ### Rework of For Decomposition
 Python currently allows another targets inside the for constructs, thereby we change our ForControl non terminal to be closer to the python language.

 Old:
 ```
  ForControl = ForDecomposition "in" ForIterable;
  interface ForDecomposition;